 Michael Franti & Spearhead

 Sheryl and Marie took a yoga class lead by Michael Franti.
 They loved it.
 The music was spiritual and soothing — just perfect for the occasion.

 Sixth Man Session

 The Sixth Man is the organization that puts on the cruise.
-One week prior to departure, they host 7 artists on a separate cruise, and have them write songs together.
+One week before departure, they host 7 artists on a separate cruise and have them write songs together.
 They record the songs aboard the ship, mix them, and produce a CD that is for sale on The Rock Boat.
 For this session, the artists recounted their experiences, talked about the songs, and performed them.
 This year's session included: